shubh72010/DotNotes/README.md

-# honest message from the developer: i am right now focusing on JusBrowse and i'll very soon refine this notes app and push updates, thanks for starring my repo! (spoiler: im so much obsessed with material you 3 expressive)
+# honest message from the developer: Alrighty, I'm now focusing on DotNotes yayay

 # DotNotes 📝